 Marxist intellectuals have written sophisticated academic articles—like this one:

 —in defense of a class-based politics over a race-based one—pointing out, for instance, that race-blind interventions in public policy (such as income redistribution) can substantially reduce racial inequality—but in truth you need only a little bit of intelligence and rationality to see the vast superiority of a strategy that targets class rather than race.
 "Class" = a much larger social base; solutions to fundamental social ills; potentially an egalitarian society; and plentiful opportunities to combat racial and other prejudices as all sorts of people work together in political and labor organizations.
 "Race" = divisiveness and fragmentation; frequent deepening of racial prejudice among whites who resent all this focus on the problems of Blacks; political ineffectiveness (as seen by the failures of Black Lives Matter); relative disregard of universal and foundational social ills; and an agenda that, to a large degree, wants little more than for minorities to be treated like heterosexual whites—most of whom capitalism treats horribly.
 What a grand agenda!
 Identity politics, especially taken on its own in abstraction from a class strategy, is a retreat from the revolutionary, universalist visions of an older left.
 (And remember, the older left was far from insensitive to the grievances of minorities.
 The Communist Party in the 1930s really got the civil rights movement started, on the basis largely of class demands on behalf of Blacks.
 And unions in the AFL-CIO were important funders of the civil rights movement.)

 Unfortunately, in order to see these truths, you have to be....somewhat intelligent.
-Which means—to return to the cynical theme that began this post—only a minority of people are able to see them.
+Which means—to return to the cynical theme that began this post—only a minority of the intellectual class is able to see them.

 If you—like others—think my (frequently reiterated) admiration of Chomsky is excessive, just read his works in linguistics, philosophy, cognitive science, history, and of course politics.
 Go and read his voluminous output, to see what I'm talking about.
 There's no one like him.